MKSuperCoder/Pickitup/README.md

 - Efficient Communication for Club Officers and Students: Streamlines communication between club officers with surplus food and students looking for free food on campus.
 - Sustainability-Focused: Minimizes food waste and fosters a culture of sharing resources.
 - Streamlined Chatbot: That gives an minimalist interface to streamline the
+## Technologies Used
+- Python
+- Flask
+- SQLite3
+- HTML/CSS/JavaScript
+## Future Improvements
+- Intergrate with a Chatbot for better User Interface
+- Mobile Application